11-Step Product Launch Checklist

 - If my product solves multiple problems, which one is the most significant?

-Once stakeholders have answered and approved these questions, you’ll know how to talk about your products in all sales and marketing collaterals.
-This is essential for building brand image and tone around the product.
+Once stakeholders have answered and approved these questions, you’ll know how to discuss your products in all sales and marketing collaterals.
+This is essential for building brand image and tone while launching a new product.

 Follow-Up Read: Syncing Business Analysis, DevOps, and QA